cameronterry/dark-matter/readme.md

 Dark Matter is a highly opinionated domain mapping plugin for WordPress Networks, designed to work out of the box as-is with no setup.
-Unlike other plugins such as Donncha's "WordPress MU Domain Mapping" and WPMU Dev's premium domain mapping plugin, Dark Matter offers virtually no options.
+Unlike other plugins such as Donncha's "WordPress MU Domain Mapping" and WPMU Dev's premium domain mapping plugin, Dark Matter offers virtually no options beyond mapping individual domains.

 ## CLI Commands